-Field expeditions have led to the identification of 45 new records for the island, including eight species that are new to science.
-These surveys are the biggest joint plant research effort to have ever been undertaken on Príncipe.
+Two years of research efforts on Príncipe have transformed our knowledge of this tiny island’s diverse flora, bringing the total of known plant species to 415.
+These surveys are the biggest joint plant research effort to have ever been undertaken on Príncipe and led to 45 new records for the island, including eight species that are new to science.
 Based on preliminary analyses, 29 species are rare, endemic, or new to science, and at least seven of these are proposed as threatened based on IUCN Red List Criteria.

 Overall, the surveys identified the most important habitats for conservation on the island; the ancient coastal lowland ecosystem in the south, and also the sub montane forest of Pico do Príncipe, which possesses unique flora and many species which are still yet to be identified.